siefollahaslani/qashqai-voice/README.md

 > “Silence is not neutral.
 Every voice counts — especially those long ignored.”م 📖 Read the full story on Medium: [QashqAI Voice – A Cultural Justice Initiative](https://medium.com/your-post-link-here)

+⸻

+🌍 Global Submission

+QashqAI Voice has officially been submitted to the Digital Public Goods Alliance (DPGA), a United Nations-supported initiative that recognizes technologies for public benefit.

+🗂 Submission File: qashqai-voice.json
+🧑‍💻 Maintainer: Siefollah Aslani

+We believe that access to voice and language is a human right.
+By preserving endangered dialects through AI, we are digitizing dignity.

+➡️ Learn more on qashqaivoice.io